rust-lang/rust/src/doc/guide-ownership.md

 These two are related.
 Changing `struct SomeStruct` to `struct SomeStruct<'struct>` adds a **lifetime parameter**.
 This parameter gives a name to the lifetime of a reference to this struct.
-In this case, we've given it the name 'struct,' since that's what it's the lieftime of.
+In this case, we've given it the name 'struct,' since that's what it's the lifetime of.
 You can use any identifer, for example, `<'a>`.
 Since this is giving a name to a lifetime, giving it a descriptive name can help you remember what it's the lifetime of.